 - First-Degree Domestic Assault: Intent to kill or causing serious injury—charged as a Class A felony (up to life imprisonment) or Class B felony (up to 15 years in prison).

-- Second-Degree Domestic Assault: Causing serious injury with a deadly weapon or through strangulation—a Class C felony punishable by up to 7 years in prison.
+- Second-Degree Domestic Assault: Using a weapon or strangulation to cause harm—charged as a Class C felony, up to 7 years behind bars.

 - Third-Degree Domestic Assault: Causing physical pain or illness—a Class E Felony with up to 4 years imprisonment.

-- Fourth-Degree Domestic Assault: Negligent or minor physical harm—usually a Class A misdemeanor that may include up to a year in jail.
+- Fourth-Degree Domestic Assault: Minor injuries or negligent harm—typically a Class A misdemeanor punishable by up to 1 year in jail.

 Domestic violence charges can turn your life upside down.
 The right attorney can help you turn it back around.
 Here’s why hiring a Combs Waterkotte Cleveland, MO domestic violence defense lawyer makes all the difference: